apache/nuttx/examples/README.txt

 examples/nsh
 ^^^^^^^^^^^^

-  This directory containst the NuttShell (NSH).
+  This directory contains the NuttShell (NSH).
 This is a simple shell-like application.
 With some additional development, NSH will someday be a great NuttX application debugger.
 At present, NSH supports the following commands: